An Introduction to Deep Morphological Networks: Experimental Setup

 \subsection{Datasets}

-Four datasets were employed to validate the proposed DeepMorphNets.
-Two synthetic ones were exclusively designed to check the feature learning of the proposed technique.
-Then, to really verify the potential of DeepMorphNets, other two image classification datasets were selected: UCMerced Land-use~\cite{mercedlanduse} and WHU-RS19~\cite{xia2010structural}.
-It is important to highlight that the images of these last two datasets are resized in order to fit the requirements of the proposed architectures.
+\textbf{Six} datasets were employed to validate the proposed DeepMorphNets.
+Two image classification synthetic ones were exclusively designed to check the feature learning of the proposed technique.
+Other two image classification datasets were selected to further verify the potential of DeepMorphNets.
+Finally, to assess the performance of the proposed technique in distinct scenarios, two pixel classification datasets were exploited.